Tendon Repair Surgery

 Can tendon repair surgery be performed arthroscopically?

-Yes, tendon repair surgery can be performed arthroscopically, which is a minimally invasive technique using small incisions and a camera to repair the tendon.
+Yes, tendon repair surgery can be performed arthroscopically, which is a minimally invasive surgical procedure that uses small incisions and a camera to repair the tendon.

 How long will I need to wear a cast or brace after tendon repair surgery?